ivaquero/typst-font-awesome/README.md

 ## Usage

-1. Download the fontawesome latest desktop version from [FontAwesome Official Site](https://github.com/FortAwesome/Font-Awesome/releases), unzip it into your workspace folder, and rename it as `fontawesome`.
+1. Download the fontawesome latest desktop version from [FontAwesome Official Site](https://github.com/FortAwesome/Font-Awesome/releases), unzip it and move the `svgs` folder into your workspace folder, and rename `svgs` as `fontawesome`.
 2. Download the `font-awesome.typ` file, and place it into your workspace folder as well.
 3. Import it into your Typst file, and use it with `fa()` function like the following example